SkuL01/skul01logger/README.md

 FEATURES:

-PERSISTENCY - RUN AT STARTUP AUTOMATICALLY, PERSISTENTLY RUNNING ONCE USER STARTS THE SYSTEM.
+1. PERSISTENCY - RUN AT STARTUP AUTOMATICALLY, PERSISTENTLY RUNNING ONCE USER STARTS THE SYSTEM.

-SAVES KEYSTROKES - FAST KEYSTROKE SAVING
+2. SAVES KEYSTROKES WITHOUT THE NEED TO CREATE AND SAVE A TEXT FILE LOCALLY

-SENDS TO SERVER - CUSTOM FTP SERVER SENDING
+3. SENDS TO SERVER WEB SERVER

-FUD - UNDETECTABLE
+4. FUD - UNDETECTABLE

-Can only run one at a time - DOES NOT ALLOW MULTIPLY INSTANCES TO BE RUNNING
+5. CAN ONLY EXECUTE THE PROGRAM ONE AT A TIME - DOES NOT ALLOW MULTIPLY INSTANCES TO BE RUNNING

+INCLUDE THE PHP SCRIPT IN THE SERVER SIDE.